vermicida/node-sparrest/README.md

 ## Status

 + The actions for GET, POST, PUT, PATCH and DELETE methods are already working.
-+ Now you can upload & serve static files.
++ It is possible to upload and serve static files.
 + The error handling is really poor at the time.
 I promise to put some effort in this issue.
 Eventually.

 ## License